goatshriek/ruby-dragon/README.md

 The Kotlin extension has additional dependencies that are not included in the plugin itself for size reasons.
-If you try to enable this extension before these are available in the plugin directory, you'll receive a `MissingDependencies` error.
+If you try to enable this extension before these are available in the plugin directory, you'll receive a `MissingDragonDependency` error.
 You can either copy the files into the `lib` folder of the plugin yourself, or run the `DownloadDependenciesScript` Java script included with the plugin to do this automatically, and finally restart Ghidra (yet again).

 ## Ruby Usage